lacunadream/robinhood/README.md

 Inspired by Rohonpai's Robinhood framework (https://github.com/rohanpai/Robinhood), benkroop/robinhood fixes bugs while adding new features and additional documentation.

+NOTICE: Neither the author nor this library are in any way afilliated with Robinhood Markets Inc. Use of this library is at your own risk.
+The author makes no warranties express or implied as to the completeness, accuracy or reliability of this library or the Robinhood API.
+Under no circumstances shall the author be held liable to you for any reliance on functionality of or information obtained through the libary.

 Instructions for use:
 ---------------------